technispex-codes/AlexxPortfolio/README.md

 ## About Me
 Welcome to my GitHub.
-I'm enthusiastic about learning to leverage security exploits, writing scripts, and design secure IT infrastructure.
+I'm enthusiastic about learning to leverage security exploits, writing scripts, and designing secure IT infrastructure.
 Feel free to peruse my projects, maybe you'll find something useful for your toolset.

 ## Projects